 - Supporting self-determination while promoting physical activity in older adults

-- Applying the 2020 Physical Activity Guidelines for Americans
+- Applying the current Physical Activity Guidelines for Americans

 - Writing exercise prescriptions for patients with disabilities

 - Tracking the results of a patient’s physical activity

 - Assessing, jumpstarting or advancing your own personal exercise regimen